SDGforskning/sdg-strings/SDG04_query_action_WoS.md

 ##### Phrase 1:

-Phrase 1 doc
-This is closely related to target 4.1, however, with the second phrase, more hits having to do with literacy and numeracy level but not with school/educational system as such are found
+This is closely related to target 4.1, however, with the second phrase, more hits having to do with literacy and numeracy level but not with school/educational system as such are found.
+The first phrase finds research about improving skills.
+The basic structure is action + level + skills

 ```Ceylon =
 TS=